 On behalf of all our members, I extend a sincere welcome to you, and hope to meet you in person soon at one of our functions.

 Download Membership Application PDF here to mail or fax to IVAS!

-Application – Application for all classes of membership in IVAS shall be made on an approved form, available through the IVAS office or online at www.ivas.org.
-Pertinent information shall include full name of applicant, postal address, telephone number, fax number and E-mail address, name of veterinary college or school, year of graduation, a copy of current veterinary license or a letter of good standing from the national/provincial/state veterinary regulatory agency.
+Application – Initial application for all categories of membership in IVAS shall be made on an approved form, available through IVAS’s principal office or online at www.ivas.org.
+Pertinent information shall include: full name of applicant, postal address, telephone number, fax number and e-mail address; Name of veterinary college or school and year of graduation, a copy of current veterinary license or a letter of good standing from their veterinary regulatory agency.

-Dues – Members of all classes shall pay dues annually by July 1st.
-Dues for all classes of members shall be determined by the Board of Directors upon the recommendation of the House of Delegates at the Annual General Meeting.
-Dues rates for each year shall be published in at least two official publications of the Society no less than 120 days prior to their due date.
-Dues for individual memberships in national/provincial/state organizations shall be set and levied by each individual affiliate society or organization.
+Dues – All membership dues shall be paid annually by July 1st.
+Dues for all categories of members shall be determined by the Board of Directors.
+Dues rates for each year shall be published in at least two official publications and/or the website of IVAS no less than 120 days prior to their due date.
 Prospective members shall remit their dues with their applications for membership in accordance with instructions printed on the application form.
-The term “active” shall apply to any member current on dues remittance and in good standing.
+The term “current” shall apply to any member current on dues remittance and in good standing.

 Student Members – Students currently enrolled in a college or school of veterinary medicine are eligible for student membership in IVAS.
-Rights and privileges shall be determined by the House of Delegates and be published in a membership brochure.
-Student members shall not hold any office, chair any committee, or vote on any matter.
+Rights and privileges shall be determined by the Board of Directors.
+Student members shall not hold any office, chair or be a member on any committee, or vote on any matter.